Honors Chamber Ensembles

 • Brief interview component

-Interview times are scheduled after application submission.
+Audition times are scheduled after application submission.

 Ensembles are formed through a comprehensive evaluation of musicianship, preparation, artistic maturity, and collaborative readiness.